kailash-manasarovar/statement/docs/timeline/2024/november.md

 - On 28th November, I have an eye examination at Rutnin Eye Hospital in Bangkok.
 - I get a diagnosis of PACS from the eye hospital (primary angle closure suspect); a risk of sudden onset glaucoma.
 - It's a very serious condition; something that can cause blindness if not treated immediately when symptoms show up.
-- No one in my family has every had glaucoma and everything else is completely normal.
+- No one in my family has ever had glaucoma and everything else is completely normal.
 - It's unusual, to say the least.
 - My eyes have been red and blurry for weeks, and it's very difficult to focus.
 - My eye pressure is very high, over 20 in both eyes.
 - My normal pressures should be around 12-15.
 - The ophthalmologist suggests we do some breathing Buddhist meditation and this brings my pressures down to 15/17.
-- She tells me it means I could go blind suddenly and very quickly.
+- She tells me I could go blind suddenly and very quickly.
 - I'm told if I get any signs that my angles are closing, I need to go to A&E immediately and my PACS medical certificate will get me to the front of the queue.

 [![PACS medical certificate](../../content/documents/health/medical-certificate-PACS.JPG)](../../content/documents/health/medical-certificate-PACS.JPG)